DCC-EX/EX-SensorCAM/README.md

 11. Connect CAM to an i2c interface (e.g. PCA9515A or better)
 12. Depending on system, integrate sensorCAM into Command Station using appropriate code.

+For a detailed 12 step guide refer to the InstallationGuide.pdf document.